flouciel/flouciel.github.io/src/content/blog/telegram-bot-newsletter.md

 ```

 #### <span class="accent">The Result</span>
-Now, I have a fully automated system that sends real-time security updates straight to my Telegram channel, so I don’t have to manually check websites or emails anymore.
-The Telegram bot makes everything seamless and ensures I never miss an important security post.
-This setup has greatly boosted my efficiency and guarantees I’m always in the loop with the latest cybersecurity news.
+Now, I have a fully automated system that delivers real-time security updates directly to my Telegram channel, eliminating the need to manually check websites or emails.
+The Telegram bot streamlines everything, ensuring I never miss an important security update.
+This setup has significantly improved my efficiency and keeps me constantly informed about the latest cybersecurity news.

+<span class="accent">If you're interested with my channel.
+You can find and follow it [here](https://t.me/tldrsecurity).</span>

 Thanks for reading!

 ![tldr-telegram](@assets/images/tldr-telegram.png)